CyberTrainingExercise/Hexfall/README.md

 # CTX0 - Operation Hexfall

-Welcome to Operation Hexfall, a Cyber Training Exercise (CTX) designed for AFROTC cadets.
+Welcome to Operation Hexfall, a Cyber Training Exercise (CTX) designed for i5 cadets.

 This CTX was designed to test cadets for leadership competencies in a high intensity simulation.
 This simulation will be carried out in both the land domain and in the cyber domain.